simpleinjector/Documentation/source/advanced.rst

         ValidationResults Validate(T instance);
     }

-Your application might contain many implementations of this interface for validating Customers, Employees, Products, Orders, etc. Without batch registration you would probably end up with a set registration similar to those we've already seen:
+Your application might contain many implementations of this interface for validating Customers, Employees, Products, Orders, etc. Without batch registration you would probably end up with a set registrations similar to those we've already seen:

 .. code-block:: c#